craigfrancis/framework/framework/0.1/doc/helpers/record.md

 The record helper assumes that the table will have a `deleted` DATETIME field.

-As NULL represents a missing record, this should be set to "0000-00-00 00:00:00".
+As NULL represents a missing record, this should default to "0000-00-00 00:00:00".

-If the deleted field has been set to a particular date/time, then the user is a 'deleted' page instead - this is done with the `error_send()` function.
+Then if the deleted field has been set to a particular date/time, the user is shown a 'deleted' page instead - this is done with the `error_send()` function.

 This 'deleted' page can be customised by creating: